Home > Bletchley Park

 Bletchley Park opens to the public

-After the war Bletchley Park was used by various government agencies, including the GPO, GCHQ, and the Civil Aviation Authority (CAA).
+After the end of World War II Bletchley Park was used by various government agencies, including the GPO, GCHQ, and the Civil Aviation Authority (CAA).

 Excellent exhibitions have been assembled showing how encryption was used and the story of cryptanalysis at Bletchley Park.
 With the curtain of secrecy having been dropped many of the people who worked at Bletchley Park have returned and told their tales of the time, have helped the Trust in creating the displays, and have acted as tour guides.